magento/merchdocs/src/marketing/gift-registries.md

 title: Gift Registries
 ---

-Magento gives your customers the ability to create gift registries for special occasions, and to invite their friends and family to purchase their gifts from the gift registry.
-Magento keeps track of all items purchased and the quantities remaining.
+Adobe Commerce gives your customers the ability to create gift registries for special occasions, and to invite their friends and family to purchase their gifts from the gift registry.
+Adobe Commerce keeps track of all items purchased and the quantities remaining.

 ![Example storefront - gift registry]({% link images/images-ee/storefront-gift-registry-create-baby-info.png %}){: .zoom}
 _Creating a Baby Gift Registry_